 The Henley review and its support of the CCRC's real possibility test

-A critically evaluation of how Mr Henley's review relates to the CCRC's real possibility test suggests a possible reason why, out of all of the possible cases that could have been utilised, it was the case of Mr Nealon that was chosen for his comparison with the CCRC's handling of Mr Malkinson's case.
+A critical evaluation of how Mr Henley's review relates to the CCRC's real possibility test suggests a possible reason why, out of all of the possible cases that could have been utilised, it was the case of Mr Nealon that was chosen for his comparison with the CCRC's handling of Mr Malkinson's case.
 Was the case of Mr Nealon purposely selected because it could be used to give support to what Mr Henley wanted to say in support of the CCRC's real possibility test in the face of mounting criticism and concerns about it?
 Was the selection of the case of Mr Nealon another indicator that Mr Henley's review can be conceptualised as part of a damage limitation exercise in response to the fallout that was caused by the case of Mr Malkinson?

 As already indicated, despite the burgeoning counter discourse against the real possibility test, Parliamentary inquiries, Ministry of Justice reviews and the sitting Law Commission for England and Wales' review of the CCRC, which all have a profound understanding of the pernicious nature of the real possibility test in terms of how it can mean that innocent victims of wrongful convictions can have their applications rejected by the CCRC, Mr Henley's review was not only silent on this most crucial issue, his review works counter to it in arguing, instead, that the CCRC's real possibility test was not the problem in the case of Mr Malkinson at all.